ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/containers/containers-and-vms/index.md

 # Make sure the VM instance is stopped.
 crosh> vmc stop termina
 # Pass the image path with `--extra-disk` option to `vmc start`.
-# If you're on kernel < 4.19, you need to be in developer mode and pass in the
-# `--untrusted` flag.
 crosh> vmc start termina --extra-disk "/media/removable/USB Drive/extra-disk.img"
 ```